 01. Cause for Reclamation Plan Amendment.
-In the event circumstances arise that necessitate amendments to an approved reclamation plan, the operator shall-must submit an application to amend the plan and state the reasons the amendment is necessary.
-Either the operator or the director may initiate a process to amend an approved reclamation plan.
-If the director identifies a material change he believes requires a change in the reclamation plan, the director must-will deliver in writing to the operator a detailed statement identifying the material change and the action(s) necessary to address the material changes.
+In the event circumstances arise that necessitate amendments to an approved reclamation plan, the operator shallmust submit an application to amend the plan and state the reasons the amendment is necessary.
+Either the operator or the directorDirector may initiate a process to amend an approved reclamation plan.
+If the directorDirector identifies a material change he they believes requires a change in the reclamation plan, the directorDirector must will deliver in writing to the operator a detailed statement identifying the material change and the action(s) necessary to address the material changes.
 Plan amendments have the same requirements as described in Section 069 and 070 of these rules.
-(3-18-22)()
+(3.18.22)(

 02. Review of Amendment.
-The director will process an application to amend a plan in accordance with Sections 080 and 110 of these rules, provided, however, that no land or aspect or provision of an approved reclamation plan that would not be affected by the proposed amendment, is subject to the amendment, review or reapproval in connection with processing the application.
-Approval of an amendment shall-will not be conditioned upon the performance of any actions not required by the approved reclamation plan or the proposed amendment itself5 unless the operator agrees to perform such actions.
-(3-18-22)(
+The director Director will process an application to amend a plan in accordance with Sections 080 and 110 of these rules, provided, however, that no land or aspect or provision of an approved reclamation plan that would not be affected by the proposed amendment, is subject to the amendment, review or reapproval in connection with processing the application.
+Approval of an amendment shall-will not be conditioned upon the performance of any actions not required by the approved reclamation plan or the proposed amendment itself3 unless the operator agrees to perform such actions.
+(3-18-22)()

 03. Adjustments.
-Adjustments to an approved reclamation plan may be made by agreement between the director and the operator, if the adjustment is consistent with the overall objectives of the approved reclamation plan and so long as applicable surface and ground water quality standards will be met.
+Adjustments to an approved reclamation plan may be made by agreement between the directorDirector and the operator5 if the adjustment is consistent with the overall objectives of the approved reclamation plan and so long as applicable surface and ground water quality standards will be met.
 Adjustments are due to changes that are smaller than material changes.
 (3-18-22)